 Storage heaters have a reputation for being reliable.
 They are much more energy efficient as convert electricity to heating with little waste.
 One of the main drawbacks of storage heaters is that you have little control over the temperature.
-As they slowly release heat during the day, you have not control to save power for when you need it.
+As they slowly release heat during the day, you have no control to save power for when you need it.

 Electric radiators are more economical than electric heaters.
-They convert all the electricity they use to heating.
+They convert all the electricity they use into heating.
 The main benefit is that you can control the temperature you want accurately.

 New models of electric radiators are incredibly responsive.
-Just like with thermostats on central heating systems, turning down by only one degree can save up to 10% on your electricity bill.
+Just like with thermostats on central heating systems, turning them down by only one degree can save up to 10% on your electricity bill.

 In most cases, an electric radiator is cheaper and more energy efficient than a storage heater.

 There are several ways you can improve how energy efficient both are:

 No matter which heating system you choose, it’s important to ensure you’re on the best home energy tariff available.